 Section One contains six topics which include an overview of the various types of databases and information available within the Florida Criminal Justice Network or CJNet and the agencies that are allowed to access this information.
 The student will also learn about the various types of files and records available within FCIC, NCIC, and Nlets, and the departments that maintain and provide access to these databases.
-Information on the various FCIC records that are provided by the Florida Department and Highway Safety and Motor Vehicles through an FCIC query will be discussed.
-Lastly, the user will be introduced to the importance of CJIS Audit and Compliance.
+Information on the various FCIC records that are provided by the Florida Department and Highway Safety and Motor Vehicles (DHSMV) through an FCIC query will be discussed.
+Lastly, the importance of CJIS Audit and Compliance will be discussed.